edkreuk/FMD_FRAMEWORK/FMD_FRAMEWORK_DEPLOYMENT.md

 ##Domains
 create_domains=  True                               # If you do not have a Fabric Admin role, you need to set this option to False.
-For domain creation the Fabric Admin role is needed create_business_domains = True                      # Do you wanto create the workspace for the business domains domain_name='INTEGRATION'                           # Main Domain for Integration for example INTEGRATION CODE(D) business_domain_names= ['FINANCE','SALES']          # Define business domains domain_contributor_role = {"type": "Contributors","principals": [{"id": "00000000-0000-0000-0000-000000000000","type": "Group"}  ]}  # Which group(Object ID) can add or remove workspaces to this domain
+For domain creation the Fabric Admin role is needed create_business_domains = True                      # Do you want to create the workspace for the business domains domain_name='INTEGRATION'                           # Main Domain for Integration for example INTEGRATION CODE(D) business_domain_names= ['FINANCE','SALES']          # Define business domains domain_contributor_role = {"type": "Contributors","principals": [{"id": "00000000-0000-0000-0000-000000000000","type": "Group"}  ]}  # Which group(Object ID) can add or remove workspaces to this domain